mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Who are you?" an invisible voice pierced the silence.

 Melna was startled.
-"Are you hiding?" she asked, still eyeing the satchel.
+"Are you hiding?" she asked, still eyeing the bag.
 It began to rustle and a pair of illuminated eyes emerged from the top and stared at her knees.

 "Linyu?" she said, but the figure didn't respond, and slowly the features of a strange maman became more obvious.
 Hae hair was knotted and unkempt, and hae face was weary with exhaustion.